 Leeum Art Museum

 If you alite at the station before Itaewon, called Hangangjin, you will be in walking distance of the epic Leeum Art Museum in Seoul, run by the Samsung Cultural Foundation.
 The building itself is a marvel and is comprised of the first museum, designed by Swiss architect Mario Botta, the second museum by French architect Jean Nouvel and the Samsung Child Education & Culture Center designed by Dutch architect Rem Koolhaas.
-The museums house contemporary, as well as traditional Korean pieces.
+The museums house contemporary, as well as traditional Korean pieces and is one of the top artistic Seoul tourist attractions.

 Check out the craft beer scene in Haebongchon